The Greenhouse Effect

 What happens in the first layer (say up to the height of humans)

 On emission from the Earth’s surface the photon flux soon encounters GHGMs.
 If a photon is the right frequency (*7) to match the vibrational energy frequency of a GHGM, the encounter may result in absorption of the photon by the molecule.
-This causes the GHGM’s energy to increase and hence its temperature.

 Where the effective density (*8) of GHGMs is high, encounters will be successful.